kikrishn/Blog/about.md

 - "Science is what we understand well enough to explain to a computer.
 Art is everything else we do." -- Donald Knuth

+- "Be ruthless with systems.
+Be kind with people" -- Michael Brooks